cfddose/Splash/README.md

   - Solution reports to monitor progress and convergence.
   - Function objects for calculating derived quantities and other post-processing tasks.
 - **Initialization and Execution**: Directly initialize and run simulations from within the SplashFOAM environment.
 These set the simulation to its initial state and set up the necessary parameters to launch the case.
-Note: SplashFOAM does not allow direct changes in boundary condition (BC) files.
-If BC changes are needed, users may set up the case in **_Case Creator_** and then load the case again in SplashFOAM for further processing.
+Note: SplashFOAM does not allow direct boundary condition (BC) file changes.

 ## Run Simulation
 SplashFOAM can launch a simulation locally or on a remote HPC cluster (Cloud HPC):